Product Case Study

 In my previous product role, our team interviewed in a

-product trio and delivered using Shape Up.
+Shape Up.
 These Ways of Working enabled our small team to consistently over-deliver.
 Below are the key moments I played in our first v1 product, Automated Membership.
 From framing the problem, to shaping the UX, and seeing it through launch with a technical understanding, I guided the project to done.

-Before I joined, the Director and Product Leader decided that my team will focus on the Employee Onboarding process for the 10K-person company.
-Which was convyed to me from our organization's Product Leader.
+FramingBefore I joined, the Director and Product Leader decided that my team will focus on the Employee Onboarding process for the 10K-person company.
+This direction was convyed to me from our organization's Product Leader.

-I began interviewing new-hires about their recent onboarding experience.
+To find insight in this ambiguous problem, I began interviewing new-hires about their recent onboarding experience.
 And noticed a pattern that many of them search for and wait to be added to groups.
 This gives them access to tools and news.
 So I started interviewing the owners of these groups.
 Which were often People Ops, fellow subject matter experts (SME's) for onboarding.
 Each week they updated their lists with new hires.
-I looked at the logs and saw thousands of manual adds each year.
-After considering that my team needs to save the company time, I framed the problem.
+They filtered for people who were part of their Organization and had specific role types, like Engineering or Product.
+Then manually added them to the groups.

 Shaping